shramabablukumar/JBTPOST.github.io/README.md

 - **Deployment**: Deployed on [Heroku/AWS/GCP/Azure] with CI/CD pipeline integration.

 #### Getting Started:
-To get started with GOLASACHIEVEMENT BOX, clone the repository and follow the installation instructions in the `README.md` file.
+To get started with GOALACHIEVEMENT BOX, clone the repository and follow the installation instructions in the `README.md` file.

 ```bash
 git clone https://github.com/yourusername/golasachievement-box.git